grubbybio/pRNASeqTools/INSTALL.md

 # INSTALL
+1. Create a new conda environment for `pRNASeqTools` with Python 3.

-1. Add the path into the bash profile file (.bash_profile or .bashrc or .zshrc if you are using zsh).
+2. Add the path into the bash profile file (.bash_profile or .bashrc or .zshrc if you are using zsh).
 ```bash
 export PATH=/path/to/pRNASeqTools:$PATH
 ```
-2. You may ask the author for the `reference` files, which should be placed in the `pRNASeqTools` folder.
+3. You may ask the author for the `reference` files, which should be placed in the `pRNASeqTools` folder.

-3. Re-login or `source` the modified bash profile.
+4. Re-login or `source` the modified bash profile.

-4. Run `pRNASeqTools`, see if there are any error messages.
+5. Run `pRNASeqTools`, see if there are any error messages.
 Usually it will tell you which dependency is missing.

-5. Using `conda` to install neccesary dependencies, until `pRNASeqTools` shows the command menu.
+6. Using `conda` to install neccesary dependencies, until `pRNASeqTools` shows the command menu.

-   **Note: The python package `clipper` is only compatible with Python 2.**

    1. `cutadapt`
       Martin M. Cutadapt removes adapter sequences from high-throughput sequencing reads. **_EMBnet. journal_**, 2011, 17(1): pp. 10-12.